nanovazquez/listview-layout-generator/README.md

 ListViewLayoutGenerator
 =======================

-This is a sample application created in Windows Library for Javascript (WinJS) where you can design any layout for a WinJS.ListView.
+This is a Metro style application created using the Windows Library for Javascript (WinJS) where you can design any layout for a WinJS.UI.ListView.

 Currently it supports the following features:
  * You can enable **multi-sized** items